 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) expanded the Medicare Accelerated and Advance Payment (MAAP) program to increase cash flow to healthcare providers impacted by the COVID-19 pandemic.
 In April 2020, Southwell Obligated Group received approximately \$25,325,000 in MAAP payments.
 The MAAP payments must be repaid and recoupment begins one year after the date of receipt.
 Medicare will recoup 25% of Medicare payments owed to Southwell Obligated Group for eleven months.
 Medicare will then recoup 50% of Medicare payments owed to Southwell Obligated Group for the succeeding six months.
 Any outstanding balance must then be repaid.
-Medicare recouped approximately \$5,862,000 in MAAP payments during 2021.
+Medicare recouped approximately \$19,463,000 and \$5,862,000 in MAAP payments during 2022 and 2021, respectively.

-9. Grant Revenue
+9. Refundable Advance of Grant Revenue

 On July 1, 2020, Southwell Obligated Group entered into a Provider Financial Assistance Agreement (Assistance Agreement) with a grantor.
 Under the Assistance Agreement, Southwell Obligated Group received a \$6,000,000 conditional grant to maintain the availability of health care and related services during the COVID-19 outbreak.
 Southwell Obligated Group has agreed to provide telehealth services, maintain adequate care management staff, and provide extended service hours to patients for the period July 1, 2020 through December 31, 2022.
-Grant funds are recorded as a refundable advance until conditions have been substantially met.
+Grant funds are recorded as refundable advance of grant revenue in the balance sheet until earned.
 The grant is being recognized as income evenly over the period the services are provided and reported as grant revenue in the statements of operations and changes in net assets.